BFD91/dungeon_master/README.md

 # dungeon_master

 A Dungeons and Dragons DM Dicord bot.
 WIP.
+Kinda works (but API keys are ofc revoked and need to be replaced).